Are password managers secure?

 Pro: Ease of use

 Most password managers are easy to use.
 They save you time because you no longer have to remember all of the passwords you need.
-You’ll only need to remember one master password that will unlock all of your passwords.
+You’ll only need to remember one vault password that will unlock all of your passwords.

 Another benefit?
 You’ll no longer be locked out of your accounts because you couldn’t remember one of your many passwords.